Florida works to avoid ‘catastrophic’ pond collapse

 Authorities have closed off portions of the U.S. Highway 41 and ordered evacuations of 316 homes.
 Some families were placed in local hotels.

-Manatee County Sheriff’s officials began evacuating about 345 inmates from a local jail about 1 mile (1.6 kilometers) away from the 77-acre pond first floor on Sunday afternoon, the Tampa Bay Times reported.
-Manatee County Administrator Scott Hopes said models show the area could be covered with between 1 foot (30 centimeters) to 5 feet (1.5 meters) of water, and the second floor is 10 feet above ground.
+A local jail 1 mile (1.6 kilometers) away from the leaky pond is not being evacuated, but officials are moving people and staff to the second story and putting sandbags on the ground floor.
+Manatee County Administrator Scott Hopes said the models show the area could be covered with between one foot (30 centimeters) to 5 feet (1.5 meters) of water, and the second floor is 10 feet above ground.

-Officials first announced that they would move people and staff to the second story and put sandbags on the ground floor, but Sheriff Rick Wells later said moving all the inmates to the second floor posed a security risk.

 County officials say well water remains unaffected and there is no threat to Lake Manatee, the area’s primary source of drinking water.